tyrantdavis/Forecasting-Solar-Power/README.md

 This project will scope, analyze, prepare, plot data, and seek to explain the findings from the analysis.

-Here are a couple of questions that this project has sought to answer:
+Here are a couple of questions that this project seeks to answer:

 - Has there been a rise in the utilization of solar power energy over the years?
 - When did the most significant surge occur?